noloader/build-llvm/README.md

 # libc++

-The libcxx and libcxxabi recipes are currently broken.
-There's a problem with a missing symbol called __thread_local_data().
+The libcxx and libcxxabi recipes are mostly broken.
+There's a problem with a missing symbol called `__thread_local_data()`.
 We don't know how to work around it, and our LLVM mailing list questions have not been answered.
-Also see https://stackoverflow.com/q/53356172/608639.
+Also see https://stackoverflow.com/q/53356172/608639 and https://stackoverflow.com/q/53459921/608639.

+If you want to attempt to build libcxx and libcxxabi then set `BUILD_SCRIPT_LIBCXX=true`.

 # Building CMake